 Turning into a physical therapy advocate for life

 Having had great success with physical therapy in the past, Rickey knew that it could help resolve his new concerns and allow him to get his strength back.
-He’s once again working with Terri Jeurink, PT in our Allendale, MI clinic and every one of our team members has welcomed him with open arms.
+He’s once again working with Terri Jeurink, PT in our Allendale, MI clinic.
+Every one of our team members has welcomed him with open arms.

 “Rickey is loved by everyone because of his caring personality.
 He shows a lot of faith in us and believes in what we’re telling him and asking him to do to help him get better.
 Plus, it’s not uncommon that he shows up with donuts for our entire staff, which is always appreciated,” says Jeurink, with a smile.